-If you’re trying to figure out the best Disney Fast Pass + selections for a seamless 2019 Disney vacation without waiting in long lines, then pull up a chair and start taking notes!
+If you’re trying to figure out the best Disney Fast Passes for a seamless 2019 Disney vacation without waiting in long lines, then pull up a chair and start taking notes!

 I truly love helping people plan their ideal Disney vacation.
 I’ve brainstormed with friends who are 2 years away from booking a trip, and I’ve jumped in to help friends who are leaving in a week and haven’t booked a thing.

 The mistake I see again and again that makes me die a little inside is people not using Fast Pass!
 (Cue horror movie sound effects.)

 Almost as bad- when people book Fast Passes, but they chose rides that really don’t warrant it or weren’t the best use of their selections.